 implement a 40% daytime spill operation (adult daytime spill operation) for 8 hours per day

-during daytime hours (targeted start time between 0400-0800 if feasible) on the next business
+during daytime hours (targeted start time between 0400-0800 if feasible) on the next calendar

 day and continue for 3 consecutive days.
-Information on the three criteria would be available on

-day 4 and the adult daytime spill operation would begin the following business day (day 5).
+Based on the availability of information on the three criteria, the adult 40% daytime spill operation may begin as early as day 5 and no later than day 6.
 Consistent with past operations to reduce spill at Little Goose Dam, if lack of load conditions preclude the implementation of 40% spill to begin between 0400-0800, reduced spill will occur as soon as practicable during morning hours and continue for up to 8 consecutive hours.
 If 8 hours of consecutive spill at 40% was not feasible, a second block will start as soon as load conditions allow, continue for at least two consecutive hours, and will conclude no later than 2000 (see Table 4, footnote B).

-Assuming greater than 50% of the daily cohort of PIT-tagged adults arrive at the upstream project by day 3 (information available on day 4), then standard operations (125% TDG spill 24/7) would be reinstated the following business day (day 5).
+Assuming greater than 50% of the single departure event per tag ID of PIT-tagged adults arrive at the upstream project by day 3 then standard operations (125% TDG spill 24/7) would be reinstated the calendar day after information becomes available, as early as day 4 and no later than day 5.
 If greater than 50% of the daily cohort does NOT arrive at the upstream project by day 3 and project average flow was below 160 kcfs, adult daytime spill operations would continue an additional day, and would be evaluated again the following day as previously described.
 This would continue until the adult delay or passage issue has been resolved and the standard operations can be reinstated as described in Table 4.

 The TMT may consider in-season deviations from these criteria if unforeseen factors are